wger-project/wger/README.md

 ```

 Start the application.
 This will download the required JS and CSS libraries
 and create a SQlite database and populate it with data on the first run.
+If
+you want to use another database, edit the settings.py file before calling
+bootstrap.
+You will need to create the database and user yourself.

 ```shell script
 git clone https://github.com/wger-project/wger.git